Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Linking the build artifact for deployment in a CD pipeline

 Next, you will configure a Azure CD pipelines to fetch and deploy the artifacts produced by the build.

-1. Since the deployment is being done to Azure, an endpoint to Azure will be configured.
+Since the deployment is being done to Azure, an endpoint to Azure will be configured.
 An endpoint to Jenkins server will also be configured, if not configured earlier.

 1. After the endpoint creation, go to the **Releases** tab in **Azure Pipelines**.
 Open the + drop-down in the list of release pipelines, and choose **Create release pipeline**.

-1. Since a web application will be published to Azure, the **Azure App Service Deployment** template will be used for the configuration.
+1. Select the **Azure App Service Deployment** template.

    <img class="myImg" src="images/newreleasedefintion.png" alt="New Release Definition" />